Open-EO/openeo-python-client/docs/udp.rst

 The openEO Python client lets you define parameters as :class:`~openeo.api.process.Parameter` instances.
-In general you have to specify at least the parameter name, a description and a schema (to declare the expected parameter type).
+In general, you have to specify at least the parameter name, a description and a schema (to declare the expected parameter type).

 The ``bbox`` and the ``temporal_interval`` parameters from the above example can be defined like this: